IBM-Bluemix-Docs/node/app_id.md

 <!--The following content is similar to https://console.stage1.bluemix.net/docs/services/appid/login-widget.html#managing-the-sign-in-experience -->

-{{site.data.keyword.appid_full}} provides a login widget that lets you give your users secure sign-in options.
+{{site.data.keyword.appid_full}} provides a login widget for you to give your users secure sign-in options.

 When your app is configured to use an identity provider, visitors to your app are directed to a sign-in page by the login widget.
 By default, when only one provider is set to **On**, visitors are redirected to that identity provider's authentication page.
 With the login widget, you can display a default sign-in page or with cloud directory, you can reuse your existing UIs.